staffanm/ferenda/doc/firststeps.rst

 -- for example the title, the publication date, the authors/editors of the document and it's abstract, if available (problem 2).

-Just like the default implementation of download() allowed for some customization using class variables, we can solve problem 1 by setting two additional class variables:
+Just like the default implementation of :meth:`~ferenda.DocumentRepository.download` allowed for some customization using class variables, we can solve problem 1 by setting two additional class variables:

 .. literalinclude:: w3cstandards.py
   :lines: 8-10

+The :py:data:`~ferenda.DocumentRepository.parse_content_selector`
-The parse_content_selector member specifies, using `CSS selector syntax <http://www.w3.org/TR/CSS2/selector.html>`_, the part of the document which contains our main text.
+member specifies, using `CSS selector syntax
+<http://www.w3.org/TR/CSS2/selector.html>`_, the part of the document
+which contains our main text.
 It defaults to ``"body"``, and can often be set to ``".content"`` (the first element that has a class="content" attribute"), ``"#main-text"`` (any element with the id ``"main-text"``), ``"article"`` (the first ``<article>`` element) or similar.

-The ``parse_remove_selectors`` is a list of similar selectors, with the difference that all matching elements are removed from the tree.
-In this case, we use it to remove some boilerplate sections that often within the content specified by ``parse_content_selector``, but which we don't want to appear in the final result.
+The :py:data:`~ferenda.DocumentRepository.parse_filter_selectors` is a list of similar selectors, with the difference that all matching elements are removed from the tree.
+In this case, we use it to remove some boilerplate sections that often within the content specified by :py:data:`~ferenda.DocumentRepository.parse_content_selector`, but which we don't want to appear in the final result.

 In order to solve problem 2, we can override one of the methods that the default implementation of parse() calls:

 .. literalinclude:: w3cstandards.py
    :lines: 11-21

+:py:meth:`~ferenda.DocumentRepository.parse_metadata_from_soup` is
-``parse_soup_metadata`` is called with a document object and the parsed HTML document in the form of a BeautifulSoup object.
-It is the responsibility of ``parse_soup_metadata`` to add document-level metadata for this document, such as it's title, publication date, and similar.
-Note that ``parse_soup_metadata`` is run before the ``parse_content_selector`` and ``parse_remove_selectors`` are applied, so the BeautifulSoup object passed into it contains the entire document.
+called with a document object and the parsed HTML document in the form of a BeautifulSoup object.
+It is the responsibility of :py:meth:`~ferenda.DocumentRepository.parse_metadata_from_soup` to add document-level metadata for this document, such as it's title, publication date, and similar.
+Note that :py:meth:`~ferenda.DocumentRepository.parse_metadata_from_soup` is run before the :py:data:`~ferenda.DocumentRepository.parse_content_selector` and :py:data:`~ferenda.DocumentRepository.parse_filter_selectors` are applied, so the BeautifulSoup object passed into it contains the entire document.

 .. note::